(As of January 22, 2025 • also see upcoming powertrain / rumors)

 Despite tough competition, the next generation Wrangler is not expected until 2029 (calendar year 2028).

 The Jeep Recon will add to the Wrangler, not replace it.
 It’s aimed at the Ford Bronco but possibly with less offroad capability.
 A battery-electric on the STLA Large platform, the Recon has no powertrain hump.
 The concept is shown below.
-The Wagoneer S (“real name to be determined”) and Recon have both been confirmed for 2024 production, starting with the Wagoneer S, which was launched on May 30; it has 600 hp and does 0-60 in 3.4 seconds, with a 300 mile range.
-However, the Recon has apparently been pushed back to 2025 production and Wagoneer S appears to be delayed.
+The Wagoneer S (“real name to be determined”) and Recon have both been confirmed for 2024 production (though obviously the Recon didn’t make the deadline).
+The Wagoneer S was launched on May 30 but is just now (January 2025) reaching dealers.
+It has 600 hp and does 0-60 in 3.4 seconds.

-A 2024 Wrangler update added 10.25 inch screens, upgrades to other electronics, and such.
 Wrangler has a few years left till its planned 2027-2029 redesign, in spite of a great deal of new competition—Bronco, VW’s new Scout brand, and Toyota.
 The Hurricane might be a 392 replacement and/or Gladiator addition.
 Bronco and Scout may push Jeep to be more capable off-road—and perhaps to have an independent front suspension on all but one or two trim lines.
 (Jeep had an optional IFS on the original Wagoneer.)
+Or not.

-Compass is moving to a new platform, STLA Medium, and will be made in Canada; its Mexican plant is going to STLA Large.
-Wagoneer is to get Ram’s new range-extended battery-electric option around 2025 (maybe 2026).
+Compass is moving to STLA Medium, and will be made in Canada; its Mexican plant went to STLA Large.
+Wagoneer is to get Ram’s new range-extended battery-electric option - they said in 2025 so figure in 2026.

 Platforms: STLA Small, Medium, Large, and Frame.
 Frame is for pickups, Wagoneers, and possibly Durangos.
 “Georgio” dies by 2027 as Giulia moves to STlA Large.
-A small number of new Larges is expected around 2024-25.
+A small number of new Larges is expected in 2025-26.
 See our platforms page.

 YouTube • Editorial Guidelines • Videos